shoyo/waseda-api/readme.md

 ## Development
 During development, run the environment locally and make requests to `http://localhost:8000/`.

+## Testing
+If you make any changes, you can run tests with `$ python manage.py test`.
+Note that the local server doesn't have to be running for testing to take place.

 ## Production
-To test endpoints in production, make requests to `https://api.ratemywaseda.com/`.
+To interact with endpoints in production, make requests to `https://api.ratemywaseda.com/`.

 ## Endpoints
 `users/`